 Quick Summary

 In April 1993, the government passed the National Commission for Backward Classes (NCBC) Act.
 “Section 2 of the NCBC Act defines “backward classes” as any group of people designated by the Central Government in lists, excluding Scheduled Castes and Tribes.
-Additionally, they divided the into OBC and non-creamy layer.
+Additionally, they divided them into OBC and non-creamy layers.
 The idea of the Creamy Layer inside the Other Backward Classes (OBCs) lends richness to the discrimination narrative in India’s variegated quilt.
-Simply described, the Creamy Layer refers to OBC folks who have socioeconomic advantages comparable to the general population.
-The goal is to ensure that economically and socially disadvantaged individuals receive the benefits of reserve laws.

 The Government of India uses the term Other Backward Classes (OBC) to classify castes that are educationally or socially backward.
 OBCs are distinct from Scheduled Castes (SC) and Scheduled Tribes (ST).
-The Mandal Commission report of 1980 found that OBCs comprise 52% of the country’s population.
+The Mandal Commission report 1980 found that OBCs comprise 52% of the country’s population.
 However, the National Sample Survey Organization estimated their representation at 41% in 2006.

 India, a country with diverse cultural traditions, admits that certain groups have traditionally experienced social and economic hardships.
 The government instituted reservation laws to ensure equitable opportunities for education and employment.
 This initiative balances the odds.
 One group entitled to allocated seats in various arenas is the Other Backward Classes or OBCs.